A LOCAL View of the Polynomial Hierarchy

 \subparagraph*{Implications.}

-Besides the result itself, we derive two main benefits from the infiniteness of the \kl{local-polynomial hierarchy}: \begin{enumerate} \item \kl{Hardness} results give us unconditional lower bounds.
-That is, if we can show that a \kl{graph property} is \kl{hard} for some class of the \kl[local-polynomial hierarchy]{hierarchy}, then we immediately know that it does not lie in the classes below (see Corollaries~ \ref{cor:three-colorable-not-in-lp}, \ref{cor:non-three-colorable-not-in-nlp}, and \ref{cor:noneulerian-hamiltonian-nonhamiltonian-not-in-nlp} starting on page~\pageref{cor:three-colorable-not-in-lp}). \item Since alternation is the only way for \kl{nodes} to obtain global information about their network, the infiniteness result also suggests that the \kl{local-polynomial hierarchy} may provide a new way to measure the locality of problems in distributed computing (see~the discussion in Section~\ref{sec:discussion}). \end{enumerate}
+Besides the result itself, we derive two main benefits from the infiniteness of the \kl{locally polynomial hierarchy}: \begin{enumerate} \item \kl{Hardness} results give us unconditional lower bounds.
+That is, if we can show that a \kl{graph property} is \kl{hard} for some class of the \kl[locally polynomial hierarchy]{hierarchy}, then we immediately know that it does not lie in any class below or incomparable to that class (see Corollaries~ \ref{cor:three-colorable-not-in-lp}, \ref{cor:non-three-colorable-not-in-nlp}, and \ref{cor:noneulerian-hamiltonian-nonhamiltonian-not-in-nlp} starting on page~\pageref{cor:three-colorable-not-in-lp}). \item Since alternation is the only way for \kl{nodes} to obtain global information about their network, the infiniteness result also suggests that the higher a \kl{graph property} lies in the \kl{locally polynomial hierarchy}, the more global it is.
+We elaborate on this next. \end{enumerate}